Table of Contents Show

 This church is located at Plaza de Las Islas Canarias.
 It is best visited at nighttime when the sky turns dark, and the church lights up.

-6. THINGS TO DO IN SAN ANTONIO: MUSEUM OF ART
+6. MUSEUM OF ART

 This group of buildings that initially housed the Lone Star Brewery takes you through five thousand years of art, culture, and people.
 You can either start or end the River Walk here.

 The exhibits include paintings, photography, sculptures, and decorative arts.
 The museum is famous for its Chinese ceramic collection, Islamic art, Oceanic art, and impressive local art from Texas.
 The museum has an entire section for San Antonio’s independent artists to stage art exhibitions.
-This is one of the best things to do in San Antonio for art aficionados.

 You can arrange a special tour of the museum followed by lunch at the Trattoria overlooking the San Antonio River.
 Families, including children, can spend hours examining the intriguing exhibits at the museum.